 • Fight for the welfare of all

-• To persevere to the end in any enterprise begun
+• Persevere to the end in any enterprise begun

-• Never to turn the back upon a challenge
+• Never turn your back upon a challenge

 Parents, please make time to:

-Ask your student(s) specific questions about their time at school.
+§ Ask your child specific questions about their time at school.
 For example, “What was the most interesting thing you did in Math, English, Science, and Social Studies class today?”

-Use the Parent Portal early and often.
-The Portal will give you relevant information regarding your child’s performance on their homework, a test or quiz as well as their attendance.
-Your interest and concern in their school progress will motivate them to do their best.
+§ Use the Parent Portal early and often.
+The Portal gives relevant information regarding your child’s performance on homework, tests and quizzes, and attendance.
+Your interest in their progress will motivate them to do their best.

-Communicate with your child’s teachers and staff members to establish a successful home/school connection.
-All of our teachers have classroom websites with their contact information, homework assignments, and useful resources.
+§ Communicate with your child’s teachers to establish a successful home/school connection.
+All DHS teachers have classroom websites with their contact information, homework assignments, and useful resources.

-Watch for grades less a 75.
-Research shows that students that fall continuously fall below a 75 in their core subject are less likely to pass the End-of-Course exam or score well on the ACT/SAT.
+§ Watch for grades below a 75.
+Research shows that students who fall below a 75 in a core subject are less likely to pass the End-of-Course exam or score well on the ACT/SAT.

 § Ask your child about their friends.
 Who are they associating with at school?